When it comes to calisthenics routines, your best exercises are compound movements.

 When you buy dip bars, you’re including a versatile piece to your home gym.

-There are countless calisthenics movements you can do with your dip bars other than your run-of-the-mill dips, such as:
+Triceps dip is not the only bodyweight exercise you can do on this equipment.
+There are countless calisthenics movements you can do with your dip bars other than your run-of-the-mill dips, such as (follow the link to see videos if you are unsure of how to do these):

-- Suspended knee or leg raises (core and abdominals)
+- Suspended knee or leg raise (core and abdominals)

 - L-sits (core and abdominals)